Alice Wood, JD

 Alice completed her Juris Doctorate (JD) from Chicago’s DePaul University College of Law after earning her BA from St. Mary’s College, Notre Dame, in Indiana.
 Her professional preparation includes studying a curriculum dedicated to the key functional areas of accounting, finance, marketing, operations and information technology at Kellogg School of Management in Evanston, IL.
 She was presented the Outstanding Commitment to Education Award in 2016 by the treasurer of the State of Illinois.

 Alice volunteers extensively in the DuPage area community.
 She has worked with some of the area’s most respected organizations including DuPage Foundation’s Professional Advisory Committee, where she was vice-chair and a leader in referring charitably-inclined donors.
 She is also a champion of women in business and has served in volunteer leadership roles at Chamber 630, The Sunrise Rotary Club of Naperville, NCTV-17, The Journey Care Professionals Advisors Table, Loaves & Fishes’ Community Advisory Council, Wheaton North High School’s INCubator program, the DuPage County Bar Association and more.

-Wood has multi-generational ties to the DuPage area in general and specifically in Naperville, where she lives with her husband and daughter.
+Wood has multi-generational ties to the DuPage area in general and specifically Naperville, where she lives with her husband and daughter.
 Her two grown sons also live in the Chicago area.
 Wood’s mother, Doris Wood also lives in Naperville, as did her maternal grandparents.
 Her grandfather, The Honorable Win G. Knoch served as a circuit Judge in DuPage County and was appointed to the United States Court of Appeals by President Eisenhower.
-Alice wrote an essay about her grandfather for whom Knoch Knolls Park and Knoch Park in Naperville were named in his honor as a philanthropist and civil servant.
+Knoch Knolls and Knoch Park in Naperville were named in honor of her grandfather.